Atlantic hurricane: July

-Not much tropical activity occurs during the month of July, but the majority of hurricane seasons see the formation of one tropical cyclone during July.
-From an average of Atlantic tropical cyclone seasons from 1944 to 1996, the first tropical storm in half of the seasons occurred by 11 July, and a second formed by 8 August.
+Little tropical activity occurs during July, with only one tropical cyclone usually forming.
+From 1944 to 1996, the first tropical storm occurred by 11 July in half of the seasons, and a second formed by 8 August.

 Formation usually occurs in the eastern Caribbean around the Lesser Antilles, in the northern and eastern parts of the Gulf of Mexico, in the vicinity of the northern Bahamas, and off the coast of The Carolinas and Virginia over the Gulf Stream.
 Storms travel westward through the Caribbean and then either move towards the north and curve near the eastern coast of the United States or stay on a north-westward track and enter the Gulf of Mexico.